SVALBARD WILDLIFE PHOTOGRAPHY EXPEDITION SEPTEMBER 2022 OVERVIEW

 Day 0 We always recommend to arrive Longyearbyen at least one day and night in advance.

 Day 1 Departure from Longyearbyen through Isfjorden.
 Heading north or south, depending on the drift ice situation, into the drifting ice.
-We also search in the fjords, which will have fjord ice still.
+We also search for wildlife and landscapes in the fjords.

 Day 1-10 We set course for the areas where we know we will meet the drift ice.
 No matter if we sail north or south this will be the focus.
 Some of the fjords and islands will be interesting to visit and we will search systematically for wildlife wherever we go.
-The fjords will still be frozen in this time of the year.
+Our goal will be to visit some of the northernmost and far east islands in Svalbard like Kvitøya and Storøya.
+This will be possible only in September because of less ice.

 The route is just a estimate for where we can sail.
 This can, and probably will, be changed as we know this from our earlier expeditions.